Mount Everest: Surveys

-19th-century surveys
+19th century

-In 1802, the British began the Great Trigonometrical Survey of India to fix the locations, heights, and names of the world's highest mountains.
+In 1802, the British began the Great Trigonometrical Survey of India to fix, among other things, the locations, heights, and names of the world's highest mountains.
 Starting in southern India, the survey teams moved northward using giant theodolites, each weighing 500 kg and requiring 12 men to carry, to measure heights as accurately as possible.
 They reached the Himalayan foothills by the 1830s, but Nepal was unwilling to allow the British to enter the country due to suspicions of their intentions.
 Several requests by the surveyors to enter Nepal were denied.

 The British were forced to continue their observations from Terai, a region south of Nepal which is parallel to the Himalayas.
 Conditions in Terai were difficult because of torrential rains and malaria.
 Three survey officers died from malaria while two others had to retire because of failing health.

 Nonetheless, in 1847, the British continued the survey and began detailed observations of the Himalayan peaks from observation stations up to 240 km distant.
 Weather restricted work to the last three months of the year.
-In November 1847, Andrew Waugh, the British Surveyor General of India, made several observations from the Sawajpore station at the east end of the Himalayas.
+In November 1847, Andrew Scott Waugh, the British Surveyor General of India, made several observations from the Sawajpore station at the east end of the Himalayas.
 Kangchenjunga was then considered the highest peak in the world, and with interest, he noted a peak beyond it, about 230 km away.
 John Armstrong, one of Waugh's subordinates, also saw the peak from a site farther west and called it peak "b".
-Waugh would later write that the observations indicated that peak "b" was higher than Kangchenjunga, but given the great distance of the observations, closer observations were required for verification.
+Waugh would later write that the observations indicated that peak "b" was higher than Kangchenjunga, but closer observations were required for verification.
 The following year, Waugh sent a survey official back to Terai to make closer observations of peak "b", but clouds thwarted his attempts.

 In 1849, Waugh dispatched James Nicolson to the area, who made two observations from Jirol, 190 km away.
 Nicolson then took the largest theodolite and headed east, obtaining over 30 observations from five different locations, with the closest being 174 km from the peak.

 Nicolson retreated to Patna on the Ganges to perform the necessary calculations based on his observations.
 His raw data gave an average height of 9200 m for peak "b", but this did not consider light refraction, which distorts heights.
 However, the number clearly indicated that peak "b" was higher than Kangchenjunga.
 Nicolson contracted malaria and was forced to return home without finishing his calculations.
 Michael Hennessy, one of Waugh's assistants, had begun designating peaks based on Roman numerals, with Kangchenjunga named Peak IX.
 Peak "b" now became known as Peak XV.